 Do you want to get a feeling of our HADDOCK portal?
 Check the live demo given at the EOSC-Hub week 2020 conference, where we show in particular how to setup a refinement run in HADDOCK2.4 to assess the impact of a mutation, using the interaction between SARS-CoV2 RBD domain and a peptide extracted from the ACE2 receptor as an example.

 We are looking for motivated students to help us further develop HADDOCK.
 Examples of possible projects are:

-- Work on structure-based prediction of binding affinity and specificity
+- Work on structure-based prediction of binding affinity and specificity.

-You will work independently - although with guidance - on your own project, which will involve basic computer skills (can be learned on the job), and biochemistry/biophysics knowledge of protein structures.
+You will work independently - although with guidance - on your own project, which will involve basic computer skills (can be learned on the job), and biochemistry/biophysics knowledge of biomolecular structures.
 And you will make a real-world impact in structural biology research considering the large and worldwide user base of HADDOCK!

 • J.P.G.L.M Rodrigues and A.M.J.J.
 Bonvin.
 Integrative computational modeling of protein interactions.
 FEBS J., 281, 1988-2003 (2014).